movement-assessment

 pain science

-Forty-eight hours before teeing off at the Canadian Open, a tour pro faced withdrawal.
-Every step to the range sent lightning through his medial arch.
-Traditional treatment would've chased the pain.
-We chased the source instead.
+Forty-eight hours before tee-off, a tour player was preparing to withdraw.
+Every step sent lightning through his medial arch.
+Conventional treatment would have chased the pain.
+We chased the source — and found it nowhere near the foot.

-Elite athletes live by one rule: everything's connected.
-Your foot doesn't work in isolation – it's the end point of a kinetic chain that starts at your head and flows through every joint.
-When one link fails, another compensates.
-Keep compensating long enough, and something breaks.
+Elite athletes live by one rule: everything’s connected.
+Your foot doesn’t work in isolation; it’s the endpoint of a kinetic chain that begins at your head and runs through every joint.

-This PGA pro's foot pain?
-Just the final domino in a cascade that began with a stuck rib, traveled through an inhibited hamstring, and ended with an overworked tibialis posterior screaming for help.
+In this case, the pro’s foot pain was the final domino in a cascade that began with a stuck rib, silenced his hamstring, and ended with his tibialis posterior screaming for help.

-Standard assessments test strength.
-Our Entry Point protocol tests reactive stability – how your nervous system coordinates protection and performance under load.
-It's the difference between knowing a muscle works and understanding why it won't.
+Most assessments test strength.
+Ours tests reactive stability — how your nervous system coordinates protection and performance under load.
+It’s the difference between proving a muscle can fire and understanding why it won’t.

 What we found: